robinawilliams/snake/readme.md

-# python
+# Snake

 ## A python based version of the classic snake game.

 ## How to install this project

 1. Clone this repo
+2. Install tkinter:
-2. Install tkinter.
-Arch based example: `sudo pacman -S tk`
+   Arch - `sudo pacman -S tk`
+   Debian - `sudo apt-get install tk`
+   Fedora - `sudo dnf install tk`

 ## How to run this project

-1. run `python main.py`
+1. run the command - `python main.py`

 ## Find a bug?